Exeter residents enjoy virtual voyage

 83-year-old resident Sophie Piddington said: “I enjoyed seeing all the clothes – there were fabulous and colourful.
 Everyone was so happy and cheerful throughout the week.”

 Speaking of the adventurous week, the Sanctuary Care home’s activities leader Debbie Maguire added: “Our summer cruise week was such a great hit with our residents and their loved ones!
-There were plenty of smiles and laughter, and everyone enjoyed learning about the different cultures and traditions.
+There were plenty of smiles and laughter, and everyone enjoyed learning about different cultures and traditions.
 It really was a fascinating week with fantastic food.”

 Located in the heart of Exeter, Greenslades is a true home from home with welcoming lounges and dining areas, a light and airy conservatory, a beautiful garden and cosy bedrooms.

 Residents can also enjoy being pampered with manicures and hand massages in the home’s hairdressing salon.
-They can also part take in a host of activities from gardening club and baking to yoga and animal therapy.
+They can also part take in a host of activities from a gardening club and baking to yoga and animal therapy.